 - Once the butter is hot, add the chicken and brown on each side.
 (At this point it doesn’t need to be cooked fully…just browned in the butter.)

-- Add the garlic and mushrooms to the pan.
+- Add the garlic, mushrooms and bacon (if desired) to the pan.

 - Add the Marsala and sherry.